HrisShterev/GameMenu/README.md

 ./Game
 ```

-> Make sure to run the game from the project root directory so it can find the `assets/` folder.
+> Make sure to run the game from the project root directory

 ## Project Structure